Hobart VIEW Club

 Club News

-Our Annual General meeting was held on Wednesday 12th February 2025, and the new Committee is shown below.
+Our Annual General meeting was held in February and the new Committee is shown below.

 Back row L-R: Jane (President), Barb (Publicity), Yvonne (Publicity), Ann (Correspondence Secretary), Sue (Publicity and Treasurer), Fiona (Agendas & Minutes), Carol (Vice President), Deb (Agendas & Minutes), and Tanya (Publicity).